cmkushnir/NMSModBuilder/readme.md

   - Side-by-side views of game & mod pak items, with built-in differ for text-based views.
 - Use C# to create query scripts that search game and mod pak items.
 - Use C# to create mod scripts that modify pak items.
-- Compile, select, and execute mod scripts to create modified pak items, save the modified pak items in new mod pak files.
+- Compile, enable, and execute mod scripts to create modified pak items, save the modified pak items in new mod pak files.
 - Includes a number of query and mod scripts to get you started.

-Some of the included mod scripts (easily adjustable, select which you want to use):
+Some of the included mod scripts (easily adjustable values, easily enable only those you want to use):
   - Increase base radius, wire lengths, extractor and power rates and storage limits, ...
   - Adjust C,B,A,S class probabilities for poor, average, wealthy systems (e.g. ships, multitools).
   - Enable all creatures to become pets, enable all creatures to be ridable.